-- The trusted entity logs on to the console or calls an API action to assume the role
+- The trusted entity logs on to the console or calls an API operation to assume the

-- The trusted entity can assume the role by switching its identity in the console.
+- The trusted entity can switch the identity in the console to assume the RAM role.
 For more information, see Assume a RAM role.

 - The Alibaba Cloud account attaches a policy to the RAM role.
 For more information,

-Note A RAM role can have one or more polices attached.
-A RAM role without a policy cannot access Alibaba Cloud resources.
+Note Each RAM role can be attached one or more polices.
+RAM roles without policies can exist, but cannot access Alibaba Cloud resources.

-- The trusted entity assumes the RAM role and uses a temporary STS token to access Alibaba Cloud resources.
+- The trusted entity assumes the RAM role and uses the role token to access Alibaba Cloud resources.